peterngineering/noomxffplayer/README.md

 This is so easy to do.

 ### Downsides?
 * Using non omxplayer options do use more CPU, but its not too bad.
-* Using it on the original single core rpi0/0w might be different result though and I havent tried that yet.
-I suspect it might use 100% of a single core arm cpu,
-* but in a decicated kiosk setup you might get it to work acceptably.
-I will post updated results here after I try it on a rpi0/0w with a debian based distro.
+It will be more of a load on the oldest RPI's, but v4l2 helps a lot in those cases.

 *I might build a version for this repo that is lean and tuned for the rpi0/0w that will come with a systemd template pre-setup with example usage.*

-After all, I just like building things and only need a half-decent excuse to try!